nicolaerusan/product-curriculum/README.md

 😺 _Brett Victor_

-Brett's website is a rabit hole of valuable content.
+Brett's website is a rabbit hole of valuable content.
 He's one of the leading researchers on UX right now, and is currently working on an ambitious project to reimagine computing called Dynamic Land

 📖 [Worry Dream - Brett's Site](http://worrydream.com/)